caiocotts/quickprint.io/content/_index.md

 Welcome to QuickPrint.IO.

+We now have red and green PLA+, and regular silver PLA.

-For the first couple of months of business, our only material will be silver coloured PLA, but in future times, materials will include: PET, FLEX, ABS, Carbon Fibre, Metal and Wood Composites, and more.
+We will be working on selling a wide variety of filaments, materials will include: PET, FLEX, ABS, Carbon Fibre, Metal and Wood Composites, and more.